owenh000/asciidoctor-multipage/README.md

 ```

 Use Asciidoctor's `-r` option to require `asciidoctor-multipage` and the `-b`
 option to select the `multipage_html5` backend.
+The following command generates
+HTML output from a sample document; view the output by loading
+`test/out/sample.html` in a browser.

 ```
 $ asciidoctor -r asciidoctor-multipage -b multipage_html5 \
     -D test/out test/black-box-docs/sample/sample.adoc
 ```

-There is a sample document at `test/black-box-docs/sample/sample.adoc` that
-showcases the extension's functionality.
-The above command generates the HTML
-output and writes it to `test/out/`.
-View the output by loading
-`test/out/sample.html` in a browser.

 ## Adjusting behavior